Mink (band)

 Mink (styled as MINK) were an American pop rock band formed in early 2006.
 They were led by American-born Neal Carlson on lead vocals with four Australian musicians Grant Fitzpatrick on bass guitar, David Lowy on rhythm guitar, Nick Maybury on lead guitar and Stella Mozgawa on drums.
 They issued their self-titled debut album in August 2007.
 They toured both Australia and America.
 In 2008 Lowy had left and the group disbanded in 2009.

 History

-Mink were formed in early 2006 in New York City by American-born Neal Carlson on lead vocals with four Australian musicians, Grant Fitzpatrick on bass guitar (ex-Sarah McLeod), David Lowy on rhythm guitar, Nick Maybury on lead guitar (of Future of Forestry) and Stella Mozgawa on drums.
+Mink were formed in early 2006 in New York City by American-born Neal Carlson on lead vocals with four Australian musicians, Grant Fitzpatrick on bass guitar (ex-Sarah McLeod), David Lowy on rhythm guitar, Nick Maybury on lead guitar and Stella Mozgawa on drums.
 Carlson was born in Queens, New York, he released two solo albums and had been a member of rock group, Bona Roba.
 In 2005 Carlson was a top 15 finalist on TV talent quest, Rock Star: INXS.
 Fitzpatrick was born in Brisbane and had worked at Sony Music Australia, Sydney in early 2000s.
 He provided bass guitar in Sarah McLeod's backing band, the Black Diamond Express, from May 2005.
 Sydney native Lowy is the son of business-entrepreneur Frank Lowy and is the family's financial director.
 Maybury and Mozgawa had played together in various Sydney bands since 2000.